Daniel Kwamou: Toronto Argonauts

 Kwamou was drafted in the fifth round, 44th overall, in the 2022 CFL draft by the Toronto Argonauts and signed with the team on May 10, 2022.
 However, he was released at the end of training camp and returned to UBC to complete his U Sports eligibility.
 He re-signed with the Argonauts at the end of the 2022 season on December 6, 2022.

 Following training camp in 2023, Kwamou began the season on the practice roster, but made his professional debut on July 3, 2023, against the BC Lions.
 For the season, he played in nine regular season games where he recorded eight special teams tackles.
 In the 2024 season, Kwamou was on the injured list for the entire season, but when he became healthy, he was a scratch for the Argonauts' victory in the 111th Grey Cup championship over the Winnipeg Blue Bombers.

 In 2025, Kwamou played in four of the team's first five games where he recorded two special teams tackles.
 He was released on July 15, 2025.

 Hamilton Tiger-Cats

 On July 23, 2025, it was announced that Kwamou had signed with the Hamilton Tiger-Cats.
+He played in seven regular season games where he had three special teams tackles.
+He ended the season on the practice roster and his contract expired on November 9, 2025.

+Ottawa Redblacks

+On August 25, 2026, Kwamou signed with the Ottawa Redblacks practice roster.
+He played in one game where he did not record a statistic and was released on September 7, 2026.